Discover MUA

 And if you’re not, the school’s Deans and clinical faculty will work with you to help ensure your success.

-MUA’s objective is not only to make sure each student maximizes his or her clinical experience, but also focuses on career planning and personal growth.
+MUA’s objective is not only to make sure each student maximizes his or her clinical experience but also to focus on career planning and personal growth.
 Additionally, MUA works with students on the mundane yet vital administrative details that come with clinical rotations, such as housing and scheduling.

-That’s a far cry from the experience at other schools, where students are often on their own once they move on from Basic Sciences.
+That’s a far cry from the experience at other schools, where students are often on their own once they move on from Basic Science.

 Hand-Picked Programs - Personalized Attention